 - Uncompressed data can take up a lot of space, which is not good for limited hard drive space and internet download speeds.

-- While hardware gets better and cheaper, algorithms to reduce data size also helps technology evolve.
+- While hardware gets better and cheaper, algorithms to reduce data size also help technology evolves.

-Lossy compression methods include DCT (Discreet Cosine Transform), Vector Quantisation and Transform Coding while Lossless compression methods include RLE (Run Length Encoding), string-table compression, LZW (Lempel Ziff Welch) and zlib.
+Lossy compression methods include DCT (Discrete Cosine Transform), Vector Quantisation, and Transform Coding while Lossless compression methods include RLE (Run Length Encoding), string-table compression, LZW (Lempel Ziff Welch), and zlib.
 There Exist several compression Algorithms, but we are concentrating on LZW.